Come A Little Bit Closer…..

 Start to talk to people and try to gain an understanding of the places you visit.
 Come close by actually using your legs and walk toward your subject.
 You’ll discover this becomes way easier after you’ve made a connection.

-💡Read More: You Think The Best Spot Is Behind Your Camera?
+Read More about how to connect to people in You Think The Best Spot Is Behind Your Camera?

 Fixing Your Zoom